Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 What if the sun is falling around the center of the galaxy?

-So when you take the central principle and you just universalize it, you get amazing things out of physics and out of biology and out of morality.
+So when you take a central principle and you just universalize it, you get amazing things out of physics and out of biology and out of morality.

 So if you just take the non-aggression principle and the other side of the coin, which is respect for persons and property rights, you end up with a wild and remarkable system and way of understanding the world.

-So if you say, well, we're just gonna say the ethics that we teach to kindergartners, we're gonna just take as absolute and universal.
+So if you say, well, we're just going to say the ethics that we teach to kindergartners, we're going to just take as absolute and universal.

-Thou shalt not initiate the use of force, and thou shalt respect property and i in in in that way respect contract rights, which is just a form of deferred property rights.
+Thou shalt not initiate the use of force and thou shalt respect property and in that way respect contract rights, which is just a form of deferred property rights.

-So we're just gonna say what is right for a five-year-old is right for everyone.
+So we're just going to say what is right for a five-year-old is right for everyone.

 No one gets to initiate the use of force.